2 Gordon Road, Alford, Aberdeenshire, AB33 8FLTel: Use eConsult

 Visit us on Facebook

-If you have developed a new continuous cough and/or a fever/high temperature in the last 7 days, stay at home for 7 days from the start of your symptoms, even if you think your symptoms are mild.
+If you have developed a new continuous cough and/or a fever/high temperature, stay at home for 7 days from the start of your symptoms, even if you think your symptoms are mild.
+Check the NHS Inform website for advice on self isolation and what is required for other household members.

 **DO NOT COME IN TO THE SURGERY**

-You should also phone your GP (or NHS 24 on 111 if between 6pm and 8am and at the weekend) if you develop breathlessness or it worsens, especially if you:
+You should also phone NHS 24 on 111 if you develop breathlessness or it worsens, especially if you:

 Do not go into any GP surgery or local accident and emergency department unless you are advised to do so or you are seriously ill, because you might spread the illness to others